openmrs/openmrs-contrib-rest-api-docs/source/includes/auth.md

 # Authentication

-* Almost every API endpoint(other than the `/session` endpoint) in  OpenMRS API requires authentication in order to interact.
+* Almost every API endpoint (other than the `/session` endpoint) in the OpenMRS API requires authentication to interact with it.

 * Currently, only BASIC authentication is supported.
 Along with the HTTP request, a request header of `Authorization: Basic <base64 of username:password>` needs to be sent.